adamancini/docker-traefikee-refarch/readme.md

 ```

 > Note: If you are installing TraefikEE from behind a corporate proxy, you will need to add the following environment
-variables to each deployment YAML so that TraefikEE can make its upstream license check:
+variables to each deployment YAML so that TraefikEE may navigate the proxy:
 ```yaml
 services:
   control-node: # or bootstrap-node or data-node.